miriam-lau/My-Pantry/docs/proposal/development_README.md

 #### Phase IV (2 days): Create model, controller, API, and React components for reminders
 - User can create and delete reminders, and optionally set due dates for reminders.
-- Reminders with due dates will be assigned to date categories (e.g. "Due Today", "Due In One Week", etc).
+- Reminders with due dates will be assigned to date categories (e.g. "Due Today", "Upcoming Reminders", etc).

 #### Phase V (1 day): Create React components for Search, User Guide, and Conversion Calculator
 - User can search for an item in their pantry and grocery, and if found, will return a list of that item's quantity and unit.